-The Labour Act determines the maximum weekly hours of work, distinguishing between two categories of employees:
+The Labour Act determines the maximum number of working hours per week, distinguishing between two categories of employees:

-- category 1 – workers employed in industrial enterprises and white-collar workers (office workers, technical staff and other salaried employees) as well as sales staff in large retail undertakings; and
+- category 1 – workers employed in industrial enterprises and white-collar workers (office workers, technical staff and other salaried employees), and sales staff in large retail undertakings; and

-- category 2 – others workers, employed mainly in the construction sector, and craftsmen, workers in commerce and sales staff in small retail undertakings.
+- category 2 – other workers, employed mainly in the construction sector, and craftsmen, workers in commerce and sales staff in small retail undertakings.

-The maximum number of hours of work is fixed at 45 hours a week for category 1 and 50 hours a week for category 2.
-If employees in both categories are employed in the same enterprise, the maximum of 50 hours applies to all employees.
-Within these limits the effective hours of work are fixed by collective agreements and individual contracts.
+The maximum number of working hours is fixed at 45 a week for category 1 and 50 a week for category 2.
+If a single enterprise has employees in both categories, the maximum of 50 hours applies to all employees.
+Within these limits, the effective hours of work are fixed by collective agreements and individual contracts.

 Work between 11pm and 6am is considered night work.
 With the exception of certain businesses and groups of employees (as outlined by Ordinance No. 5 to the Labour Act), night work is forbidden.
 However, a special permit for such work may be issued if the employer evidences a special or urgent need.
-In any case, the night work may not exceed nine hours in a maximum time frame of 10 hours, including breaks.
-If the employee provides services on only three of seven consecutive nights, the night work may amount to 10 hours in a maximum time frame of 12 hours, including breaks.
-Employees may be entitled to a time or salary premium when working at night.
+In any event, the night work may not exceed nine hours within a maximum time frame of 10 hours, including breaks.
+If an employee provides services on only three of seven consecutive nights, the night work may amount to 10 hours in a maximum time frame of 12 hours, including breaks.
+Employees may be entitled to a time or salary premium when doing night work.

 iv Overtime and excess hours